 The Coachmen "Buckstopper" Limited Warranty applies to new vehicles sold by an authorized Coachmen RV dealer for one year from either the original retail purchase date or the date the vehicle was first put in to use, or the first 15,000 miles of total use, whichever occurs first.
-The warranty registration form must be received by Coachmen to activate your warranty.
-"Buckstopper" applies only to the original owner; however, it may be transferred to subsequent owners during the warranty period with proper application and a \$45 processing fee.
+A signed warranty registration form must be received by Coachmen to activate your warranty.
+This warranty applies only to the original owner.